thebushschool/cpjava/lessons/week1/repository_collaborator.md

 .
 .
 .
 .
-Click on the IDMD-Portfolio link
+Click on the CPJava-Portfolio link
 ![image](collaborators/step2.png)

 ---